Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{section: preliminaries} presents some preliminaries for the quantizer design.
 Section \ref{section: DP} develops a DP method for the sequential deterministic quantization of $q$-ary input DMCs.
-Section \ref{section: reduce complexity} applies two techniques to reduce the DP method's complexity.
+Section \ref{section: reduce complexity} introduces the QI and applies two techniques to reduce the DP method's complexity.
 Section \ref{section: MI quantizer} investigates the design of $\alpha$-MI-maximizing quantizer in details.
-Section \ref{section: IDP} proposes the idea of IDP and also investigates its performance.
+Section \ref{section: PAM} presents the numerical results for the quantization of DMCs derived from AWGN channels with PAMs.
 Finally, Section \ref{section: conclusion} concludes the paper.